Pinfish Range

 Catching Pinfish with Homemade Sabiki Rigs

-- Hooks, 3-6 plain for use with bait, or feathered for bare presentation. (make sure to check local regulations for hook limits)
+- Hooks, 3 to 6 plain hooks for baited setups or feathered hooks for a bare presentation (always check local regulations for hook limits)

 - Swivel, snap